nizami/barrelize/README.md

 **Supported Variables:**

-- `$filename` - The filename without extension (e.g., "Button" from "Button.tsx")
+- `@fileName` - The file name without extension (e.g., "Button" from "Button.tsx")
-- `$exportName` - The actual name of the default export from the code
+- `@exportName` - The export name of the default export from the code

 **Examples:**